MysteryPancake/Houdini-Fun/README.md

 float @myvar = 123;
 ```

-This means if you merge geometry, instead of all entries becoming `0`, they become `123` instead!
+This means if you merge geometry, instead of all entries becoming `0`, they become `123` instead.
+Very handy!

+This is a feature [buried in the documentation](https://www.sidefx.com/docs/houdini/vex/snippets.html) I only found out by accident.

 ## Procedural text in the Font node